-Is there someone who you’re close to who may suffer from clinical depression?
-Clinical depression is also called major depression and unipolar depression.
+Or is there someone who you’re close to who may suffer from clinical depression?
+This depression is also called major depression and unipolar depression.

 Some of the symptoms of this kind of depression are feeling extremely sad, beginning to lose sleep, poor appetite, weight loss, unmotivated to do anything, less active, low self-esteem, irritable and miserable to such a degree that the person no longer has ability to function normally.

 When the mood fluctuations do not go away for months or years and you have several symptoms described above, the depression has become a medical condition.
-Having this kind of depression is different than just feeling sad, grief or the "blues" after a life event that caused pain, loss and disappointment.
+Having this mental health condition is different than just feeling sad, grief or the “blues” after a life event that caused pain, loss and disappointment.

 People with the normal “blues” may experience some signs of depression, but having these kinds of blues does not interfere with their daily activities and performance…plus they move out of this stage without treatment.

-Clinical depression affects 15 to 20 percent of all USA population and many people do not get the treatment they should have because they either are misdiagnosed or they can not afford insurance.
+Estimates are that clinical depression affects 15 to 20 percent of the USA population and many people do not get the treatment they should have because they either are misdiagnosed or they can not afford insurance.